 In the early 1840’s the western boundary between Great Britain and the United States was in dispute.
 During this period, Americans were flooding from the east and had contributed greatly to the success of the United States in the Oregon boundary settlement.
 Very early, James Douglas realized that the headquarters of the HBC at Vancouver was in danger of being annexed by the Americans.
 At the headquarters of HBC in London, there was also concern.

 Douglas recommended to the Governor-in-Chief, George Simpson, that HBC move its headquarters to the southern tip of Vancouver Island.
 In 1843, Douglas personally supervised the building of Fort Victoria.
 Six years later, the new fort became the HBC headquarters on the coast, and in 1852 Victoria was laid out as the capital of the new Crown Colony of Vancouver Island that was established a year earlier.

 Gold was discovered in the Queen Charlottes in 1850 and American gold seekers to those islands flooded Victoria.
 Douglas ruled with an iron hand, asserting the rights of the Crown over the island’s new inhabitant.

 In 1858, the year he became the Governor of British Columbia, Douglas sent word to California that he desperately needed settlers on Vancouver Island.
 Several hundred Black people responded to his invitation and started north.

-Merchants swarmed into Victoria eager to make their fortunes supplying the miners with goods on their way to the gold fields, and relieving the lucky ones of their assets when they returned by selling them real estate at ever-rising prices.
+Merchants were swarming into Victoria eager to make their fortunes supplying the miners with goods on their way to the gold fields, and relieving the lucky ones of their assets when they returned by selling them real estate at ever-rising prices.

-The Blacks that had come at James Douglas’s invitation were mostly not miners.
-Many were Methodists, and they were looking for land to farm and to own, and for a place where they could build homes, churches and schools.
+The Blacks that had come at James Douglas’s invitation were looking for land to farm and to own, and for a place where they could raise their families, build homes, churches and schools and conduct business.